markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/domain-lifecycle/startup.md

 ---

-This document describes how you can start, stop, and restart the domain's servers.

 There are properties on the domain resource that specify which servers should be running and which servers should be restarted.
 To start, stop, or restart servers, modify these properties on the domain resource (for example, by using `kubectl` or the Kubernetes REST API).
 The operator will notice the changes and apply them.